 The major works of Charles Darwin

 The great English naturalist Charles Darwin (1809-1882) revolutionized our understanding of life on earth.
-This site contains all of his works and most of his private papers.
-Click the links below to access them.
+This site is the only place in the world with all of his works and most of his private papers.

-This page provides only the major works, for a complete list of his writings see Publications and Manuscripts.
+This page provides only the major works, for a complete list of Darwin's writings see Publications and Manuscripts.

 Journal of researches into the natural history and geology of the countries visited during the voyage of H.M.S.
 Beagle.
 2d edition.
 1845.
 This is Darwin's classic account describing his travels and discoveries during the five-year Beagle voyage (often called 'Voyage of the Beagle').
 'Nothing can be more improving to a young naturalist, than a journey in a distant country' 'The natural history of these islands is eminently curious, and well deserves attention...we seem to be brought somewhere near to that great fact—that mystery of mysteries—the first appearance of new beings on this earth.' |